carolitascl/delete-files-with-rm-to-trash/README.md

   for item in "${items[@]}"; do
     # Validate special paths
     if [ "$item" = "/" ] || [ "$item" = "." ] || [ "$item" = ".." ]; then
-      echo "\nWarning: Can not delete '$item'" >&2 continue
+      echo -e "\nWarning: Can not delete '$item'" >&2 continue
     fi

     if [ ! -e "$item" ] && [ ! -L "$item" ]; then
-      echo "\nWarning: Can not delete '$item'.
+      echo -e "\nWarning: Can not delete '$item'.
 No such file or folder" >&2
       # With -f flag, continue processing other files without returning error
       continue
     fi